-For subscribers to click through your email, they first need to open your email.
+For subscribers to click through your email, they need to open your email first.
 I’ll be the first to admit that my inbox currently has over 1,700 unopened emails.
 Some of those are automated emails from services I signed up for and some of them are emails from well-meaning people who didn’t catch my interest.
 Whatever the case, each one represents someone who tried and failed to get in contact with me.

 Now, maybe you’re not like me.
 Maybe you open all of your emails regardless of if you’re interested, simply so you can lower that “unread emails” number.